learn-co-curriculum/dsc-data-science-env-setup-v2-1/README.md

 Let’s type `pwd` to “print the working directory.
 It should be somewhere you are OK downloading files to.
 If not, feel free to use the “cd” command to change directory to one you’d like to work from.

-Then type (or better still, cut and paste) `git clone https://github.com/learn-co-curriculum/setting-up-a-professional-data-science-environment`
+Then type (or better still, cut and paste) `git clone https://github.com/learn-co-curriculum/dsc-1-01-05-setting-up-environment`

-This will create a new subdirectory called setting-up-a-professional-data-science-environment which will contain a copy of all of the files from this repository.
+This will create a new subdirectory called dsc-1-01-05-setting-up-environment which will contain a copy of all of the files from this repository.

 ## Setting Up Virtual Environments

 As you do data science projects, you will spend a lot of your time using pre-written libraries to speed up your development.
 Examples include NumPy, Pandas and scikit-learn.
 As you work on different projects, you may also find that you end up using different versions of different libraries for different projects.
-The most common versioning issue is that some projects will run in Python 2 whereas others will run in Python 3, but you may also find that different projects depend on different versions of libraries like tensorflow.
+The most common versioning issue is that some projects will run in Python 2 whereas others will run in Python 3, but you may also find that different projects depend on different versions of libraries like Tensorflow.

 Occasionally, code that works in an old version of a library won’t work in a newer version.
 So if you open up a new project and install the dependencies, it’s possible that your old project won’t work any more.